coreos/console-login-helper-messages/README.md

   - [ ] ssh keys in issue and motd (NOTE: ssh-keygen functionality will not be handled here)
   - [ ] added users in issue and motd
   - [x] ip address in issue
-  - [ ] some info  on updates (booting, pending, etc) from rpm-ostree status --json? in motd
+  - [ ] some info  on updates (booting, pending, etc) from rpm-ostree status --json? in motd (see https://github.com/rtnpro/motdgen/blob/master/motdgen-cache-updateinfo)
   - [x] failed units on login
 - [ ] check installation against RHCOS and FCOS
 - [ ] ensure licensing is correct